SwiftFusion: Scalable Sequence Parallelism for Distributed Inference of Diffusion Transformers on GPUs

 During the attention execution, since each $QKV$ tensor is sharded along the sequence dimension, \system first applies all-to-all operators to gather the sequence dimension and scatter the head dimension of $QKV$ tensors within each GPU machine with the Ulysses Attention process group.
 Then, \system applies Ring Attention to communicate the $KV$ tensors within the GPUs on each GPU machine.
 Finally, \system applies another all-to-all operator within each GPU machine to gather the head dimension and scatter the sequence dimension of the output tensor $O$ to restore the output tensor to its original distributed form.
-As a result, \system effectively reduces the overall inter-machine communication volume and improves the system performance for distributed DiT inference.
+While the exact speedup of \system depends on the deployment environment and the available intra- and inter-machine bandwidths, we expect \tasShort can significantly reduce inter-machine communication overhead and thereby improve the performance of distributed DiT inference, especially when the discrepancy between intra- and inter-machine bandwidth is huge.

 However, since Ulysses Attention relies on all-to-all operators that are not overlapped with computation, using Ulysses Attention for inter-machine communication incurs non-overlapping inter-machine communication overheads (see Section \ref{sec:motivation}).
 We address this challenge with the following \torus.

 To reduce the non-overlapping inter-machine communication overheads, we propose \torus that hides the latency of all-to-all operators by overlapping their communication with attention computation.

 \textbf{Breakdown of All-to-All Operators}~ We find that some elements of the input and output tensors are stationary before and after the all-to-all operators, so they can be used for attention computation without waiting for the all-to-all to finish.
 At the same time, we start the remaining all-to-all transfers in the background to overlap the communication with computation.